 - Sprinkle around the doors of your home or in the garden to repel slugs

-- Regenerate a car battery.
+- Regenerate batteries.
 Dilute 1 ½ oz.
 Epsom salt in a half cup distilled water warmed.
-Add the solution to each battery cell and then recharge the battery.
+Add the solution to each battery cell and then recharge it.
 An Epsom salt solution improves conductivity because it is an electrolyte.

 Cleaning with Epsom Salt

 There are a variety of ways that you can use an Epsom salt solution to clean not only in areas of your home but also for personal hygiene.

 - Use a half cup of Epsom salt with warm sudsy water as a mild abrasive on grout and other surfaces

 - Clean burned food from pots and pans